SONYASONAY/ai-companion/README.md

 4) Lack of tools for tracking mental wellbeing over time

-**How is it used?**
+## How is it used?

-The AI-Companion works through a simple chat interface like mobile or web.
-Users are greeted daily with a check in prompt like “How are you feeling today?”
+The app prompts users with a short daily check in

+1) “How are you feeling today?”
-They can write freely, and the AI analyzes sentiment and keywords to detect emotional states.
+2) They can write freely, and the AI analyzes sentiment and keywords to detect emotional states.
 Based on input, it may

+Based on responses, the AI

 1) Recommend breathing exercises or journal prompts